A clear vision for responsible governance

 Disability and Pregnancy Accommodations Policy

-This policy ensures support for teammates with disabilities, on-the-job injuries, or limitations stemming from pregnancy, childbirth, or related medical needs—including breastfeeding, fertility treatments, and pregnancy termination.
+This policy ensures support for team members with disabilities, on-the-job injuries, or limitations stemming from pregnancy, childbirth, or related medical needs—including breastfeeding, fertility treatments, and pregnancy termination.
 Reasonable accommodations will be made unless doing so would cause an undue hardship for the Company or cause a direct threat to others.

 Policy Against Unlawful Harassment and Discrimination

-This policy reinforces our commitment to a safe and respectful work environment, free from unlawful treatment.
-It extends protections to all categories included in the EEO policy, emphasizing fairness and accountability.
+This policy reinforces our commitment to a safe and respectful work environment, free from unlawful harassment based on all applicable protected characteristics.

 Policy Against Unlawful Retaliation

-This policy guarantees that team members who report, oppose, or participate in the investigation of suspected harassment or discrimination are shielded from any form of retaliation.
+This policy makes it clear that team members who participate in any protected activity, including reporting, opposing, or participating in the investigation of alleged harassment or discrimination, are shielded from any form of retaliation.

-Our policies promote an open environment where teammates are encouraged to report harassment, discrimination, or retaliation.
-Supervisors must promptly escalate any concerns or complaint.
-Policy violations are taken seriously and can result in disciplinary measures—including immediate termination.
+Our policies promote an open environment where team members are encouraged to report harassment, discrimination, or retaliation.
+Policy violations are taken seriously and can result in disciplinary action, up to and including termination.

 We follow a consistent and impartial process to track, review, and investigate complaints thoroughly and fairly.
-When violations occur we take decisive steps to protect teammates, ensure workplace safety, and prevent repeat offenses.
+When violations occur we take decisive steps to protect team members, ensure workplace safety, and prevent repeat offenses.

 Visit our Corporate Governance page for more information on all of the policies we follow at HealthEquity.